knights-lab/BURST/README.md

 - full IUPAC ambiguous base support in queries and references (with option to penalize N's in references)
 - ease-of-use: no installation (just download and run) with concise commandline interface
 - fast speed of operation.
 It can align 12 million 292-bp microbial amplicon sequences against the Greengenes 13.8 97% reference database in under 10 minutes on a quad E7-4850v2 server, or a couple of hours on a dual-core 2013 Macbook Air.
 It also aligns shotgun reads against very large databases (like the ~20GB IMG annotated bacterial genes database); 0.99.2 can align at a rate of *over 10,000 100bp reads per second* against a 31.5GB subset of RefSeq complete genomes at 98% alignment identity on a single 32-core Ivy Bridge server.
-- optional heuristic modes allowing faster alignments at lower similarity scores that completely invalidates everything I just said about optimality
+- optional heuristic modes allowing faster alignments at lower similarity scores which, if used at your own risk, completely invalidates everything I just said about optimality

 ## What not
 BURST does not currently implement the following, although all these are planned in future releases: